How Can You Approach God?

 Approach God knowing he is loving and compassionate

 God’s love for humanity has always been great.
-‘Your compassion is great, O Lord’ (v.156).
-The psalmist knew God’s love: ‘Preserve my life, O Lord, according to your love’ (v.159).
+‘Your compassion is great, O LORD’ (v.156).
+The psalmist knew God’s love: ‘Preserve my life, O LORD, according to your love’ (v.159).
 He knew God was a deliverer (v.153).
 He speaks of redemption (v.154) and salvation (v.155).

 He knew God would deliver, redeem and save, and it was because of this that he knew he could approach God with confidence.
 What he did not know was how God would save him.